wp-plugins/post-status-menu-items/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-This plugin adds the post statuses (e.g. "Draft") to Page, Post, and Custom Post Type admin menus.
+Adds post status links (e.g. "Draft") to post type admin menus.

 == Description ==

-This plugin is useful for people who regularly use all or most of the post statuses.
-Posts, Pages, and Custom Post Types are all supported by the plugin with options to toggle menu statuses on/off for each post type. __Posts are the only post type for which the post status menu items are enabled by default.__
+This plugin is useful for people who regularly use all or most of the post statuses with Posts, Pages, or Custom Post Types.
+The plugin provides options to control which post statuses are displayed and in which menus those statuses are displayed.

-The plugin adds the following post statuses to to the Dashboard's submenus: Drafts, Pending, Scheduled, Published, Private, and Trash.
 Each post status is followed by the number of posts in that status (e.g. "Drafts (17)").

 Statuses with 0 posts are not displayed.
+Posts are the only post type for which the post status menu items are enabled by default.

+This plugin works with custom statuses created by [Edit Flow](http://wordpress.org/extend/plugins/edit-flow/) or [`register_post_status()`](http://codex.wordpress.org/register_post_status).

 == Installation ==